waikato-llm/llm-dataset-converter/README.md

   -o .
 ```

-**NB:** Huggingface will cache files locally in your home directory before
+**NB:** Hugging Face will cache files locally in your home directory before
 copying it to the location that you specified.